Grand Strand And Myrtle Beach Travel Guide

 Myrtle Beach lies at the centre of the Grand Strand, a glitzy stretch of uninterrupted commercial development that has transformed the city into a mega entertainment centre and family resort.
 Beach towels and brightly coloured beach wear cover the sand in summer and the population swells with vacationers seeking the fun and thrills offered by the Myrtle Beach Pavilion Amusement Park, with funfairs, waterslides, arcades and shopping.
 Myrtle Beach State Park offers nature trails, camping, fishing and swimming when the bright lights and non-stop entertainment wear thin.

-At the southern end of the Grand Strand lies Georgetown with a pretty historic district and a restored waterfront that buzzes with activity.
+At the southern end of the Grand Strand lies Georgetown, which has a pretty historic district and a restored waterfront that buzzes with activity.
 During colonial times it boasted a rich plantation culture and was the centre of America's rice empire.
+A number of plantation estates can still be visited in the area.

 Become our Grand Strand And Myrtle Beach Travel Expert